Notmeher/Advanced-OCR-System-With-LLM/README.md

 ### Flask Web Application

-The Flask app provides a comprehensive web interface for processing both images and PDFs:
+The Flask app provides a comprehensive web interface for processing both images and PDFs with LLaMA Vision:

 ```bash
 python app.py